Guide to the

 Investment strategies and terms

-Vest provides various versions of Buffer Strategies on different reference assets, with different levels of protection, over different outcome periods.
-Prospective investors can use the Estimated Cap Tool to see the estimated caps and terms for hypothetical Buffer Strategies.
+Vest provides various versions of Target Buffer Strategies on different reference assets, with different levels of protection, over different outcome periods.
+Prospective investors can use the Estimated Cap Tool to see estimated caps in the current market environment for hypothetical Target Buffer Strategies.

 Strategic or tactical hedging